vios-s/CSDisentanglement_Metrics_Library/README.md

 # Metrics for Exposing the Biases of Content-Style Disentanglement
 ![overview](./assets/images/overview.png)

-This repository contains the official implementation of the Distance Correlation (DC) and Information Over Bias (IOB) metrics proposed in [link].
+This repository contains the official implementation of the Distance Correlation (DC) and Information Over Bias (IOB) metrics proposed in [https://arxiv.org/abs/2008.12378].
 The two metrics can be used to assess the level of disentanglement between **spatial** content and **vector** style representations.
 Both metrics are ready to use with PyTorch implementation.

 The repository is created by [Xiao Liu](https://github.com/xxxliu95)__\*__, [Spyridon Thermos](https://github.com/spthermo)__\*__, [Gabriele Valvano](https://github.com/gvalvano)__\*__, [Agisilaos Chartsias](https://github.com/agis85), [Alison O'Neil](https://www.eng.ed.ac.uk/about/people/dr-alison-oneil), and [Sotirios A. Tsaftaris](https://www.eng.ed.ac.uk/about/people/dr-sotirios-tsaftaris), as a result of the collaboration between [The University of Edinburgh](https://www.eng.ed.ac.uk/) and [Canon Medical Systems Europe](https://eu.medical.canon/).